- Hip Pain

 - Other degenerative conditions relating to the hip joint

-Hip Stem Cell, MFAT & PRP Treatment & Therapy
+Hip Stem Cell, MFAT, BMAC & PRP Treatment & Therapy

 Have you been told your only option for hip pain is steroid injections or joint replacement surgery?